 Following appeals from human rights groups and individuals, the Saudi authorities decided on deportation instead of execution.
 They transferred Mussie to a deportation centre on 10 July 2011 while arrangements were made to return him to Eritrea.
 (The organisation Release Eritrea, which led the campaign for Mussie’s release, had suggested that he choose deportation to Ethiopia, but he chose to return to Eritrea.)
 At the beginning of November 2011, he was repatriated.

 Members of Mussie’s family were able to visit him in Briman prison in Saudi Arabia on 20 March 2011.
 They were very concerned for his welfare and found that he had lost weight but was in relatively good spirits.
 He told them he was ready to die for his faith in Christ.
-Before his arrest, Mussie supported his mother and sister, and it has been reported that in Me’etr prison he tries to help prisoners who are sick and weak.
+Before his arrest, Mussie supported his mother and sister, and it was reported that in Me’etr prison he tries to help prisoners who are sick and weak.

 (Release Eritrea, Release International)